nci/scores/docs/contributing.md

 To submit a pull request, please use the following workflow:

 1. Ensure you are working on a new feature branch in **your fork** (see [the section above](#creating-your-own-fork-of-scores-for-the-first-time)).
 2. Keep your feature branch rebased and up-to-date with the develop branch of `scores`.
+You can do this by first syncing the develop branch on your fork, and then rebase your feature branch against the develop branch on your fork.
 3. When ready, submit a pull request to the develop branch of github.com/nci/scores.

 To help disambiguate branches, some contributors like to prefix their branch names with a short numerical indentifier.
 This is up to the contributor and any approach to branch naming is welcome.